 5) Sepsis and septic shock: The incidence of sepsis in patients with COVID-19 is not well described.
 The incidence of shock in published reports was highly variable, ranging between 2% and 20%.

-In the results of the SOLIDARITY trial released in October 2020, based on >11,000 hospitalized patients, the overall mortality rate was 12% and the mortality rate among those ventilated at trial entry was 39%.Evidence 5High Quality of Evidence (high confidence that we know true effects of the intervention).
+In the results of the SOLIDARITY trial released in October 2020, based on >11,000 hospitalized patients, the overall mortality rate was 12% and the mortality rate among those ventilated at trial entry was 39%.Evidence 6High Quality of Evidence (high confidence that we know true effects of the intervention).
 WHO Solidarity trial consortium, Pan H, Peto R, Abdool Karim Q, et al. Repurposed antiviral drugs for COVID-19 –interim WHO SOLIDARITY trial results.
-Preprint posted online October 15, 2020. doi: https://doi.org/10.1101/2020.10.15.20209817 The overall mortality rate varies by country and demographic characteristics in a given report and as of mid-October 2020, it is ~2.8% in diagnosed patients worldwide, including >10% in Mexico.
+Preprint posted online October 15, 2020. doi: https://doi.org/10.1101/2020.10.15.20209817 The overall mortality rate varies by country, pattern of testing, and demographic characteristics in a given report, and as of the beginning of 2021 it is ~2% in diagnosed patients worldwide, including >5% in some countries.
 However, these rates have a wide margin of error and are likely inflated as, due to selective testing, there is probably an overrepresentation of severely ill patients in whom the infection has been confirmed.
-Many patients with mild infection would not have undergone testing and are therefore missing in the denominator; it is estimated that the proportion of such missed cases was as high as 90% to start with and, when evaluated using serologic surveillance, it is still at least ~50%.Evidence 6Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
+Many patients with mild infection would not have undergone testing and are therefore missing in the denominator; it is estimated that the proportion of such missed cases was as high as 90% to start with and, when evaluated using serologic surveillance, may still be as high as ~50%.Evidence 7Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Gudbjartsson DF, Norddahl GL, Melsted P, et al. Humoral Immune Response to SARS-CoV-2 in Iceland.
 N Engl J Med.
 2020 Sep 1. doi: 10.1056/NEJMoa2026116.
 Epub ahead of print.
 PMID: 32871063.
-The reported proportion of severely and critically ill patients appears to be declining; for example, as of October 4, the reported proportion of such patients among all active cases in Canada was ~1%.
+The reported proportion of severely and critically ill patients appears to be declining; for example, as of the beginning of 2021, the reported proportion of such patients among all active cases in Canada was ~1%.

-1. Identification of the etiologic agent: The key diagnostic method is detection of genetic material from the virus using reverse transcriptase–polymerase chain reaction (RT-PCR) and real-time RT-PCR.
-The main specimens for testing are still nasopharyngeal swabs (NPSs), with sputum-based tests hopefully available soon.
+1. Identification of the etiologic agent: The key diagnostic method is detection of genetic material from the virus using reverse transcriptase–polymerase chain reaction (RT-PCR) and real-time RT-PCR; in fact, RT-PCR from nasopharyngeal swabs (NPSs) is considered the reference standard.
 Other specimen types include lower respiratory tract samples (only in intubated patients; endotracheal aspirates [ETAs] or bronchoalveolar lavage [BAL]) and uninduced sputum.
-As the sensitivity of tests is still not entirely clear, a high index of clinical suspicion has to be considered even in patients with negative test results.
-Of note, the sensitivity of upper airway samples is lower than those obtained from lower airways later in the course of symptomatic disease; in general, sensitivity is likely highest at the beginning of symptoms and then declines.
+As the sensitivity of tests may vary, a high index of clinical suspicion has to be considered even in patients with negative test results.
+A strategy of initially obtaining an upper respiratory specimen (eg, NPS) rather than a lower respiratory sample is recommended in hospitalized patients with suspected COVID-19 lower respiratory tract infection.
+If the initial test is negative, a lower respiratory sample can then be obtained.
+Of note, the sensitivity of specimens varies with the course of the illness and sensitivity of upper airway samples is lower than sensitivity of those obtained from lower airways later in the course of symptomatic disease.
+In general, sensitivity is likely highest at the beginning of symptoms and then declines.

-2. Serologic tests: Serologic tests are not yet widely recommended as a clinical test to diagnose active COVID-19 infection, although the October 2020 case definitions from the Ministry of Health in Ontario include such testing (see Diagnostic Criteria, below).
-Another application of serologic tests may be in the presence of postinfectious complications, such as multisystem inflammatory syndrome in children (MIS-C) where NPS testing is negative.
-These tests are also being used to better understand the epidemiology of COVID-19 and to gain knowledge about the immune response.
-The vast majority of patients who have recovered from COVID-19 mount an immune response with immunoglobulins, with titers remaining relatively stable over several months.
+2. Serologic tests: Serologic tests are not generally recommended as a clinical test to diagnose active COVID-19 infection, as they are usually negative early in infection.
+They have greater utility for epidemiologic purposes, such as case definitions (eg, current [December 2020] case definitions from the Ministry of Health in Ontario).
+One application of serologic tests may be in the presence of postinfectious complications, such as MIS in children (MIS-C) where NPS testing is negative.
+They can be used in symptomatic patients where there is a high clinical suspicion and repeatedly negative RT-PCR testing.
+These tests are most widely used to better understand the epidemiology of COVID-19 and to gain knowledge about the immune response.
+The vast majority of patients who have recovered from COVID-19 mount an immune response that includes an antibody response, with titers remaining relatively stable over several months.

 3. Other tests: